2024-foundations-software/calc-sheet-analysis/AssignmentBrief.md

 He did do us a favor and he left us the unit tests for `FormulaEvaluator.ts` You can find these unit tests in `FormulaEvaluator.test.ts`.
 But we are not completely sure that he did not add something there to confuse the people who are replacing him.

+### Learning outcomes.
+The intention of this assignment is to start you in the world of working in existing code.
+Typically when you join a team in a company you are starting to work with existing code.
+The first task that most engineers are given is usually to fix a bug.
+In this assignment we are having you fix a bug in the existing prototype.
+The bug that you are fixing is that there is no indication given to the user when there is no user name in the input element on the page.

+The second task that most engineers get is to get up to speed on existing code.
+We have fabricated the scenario here to provide you with the experience of having to understand a system, how the system is built, and how the system is deployed.
+The calculator that you have inherited will return a number for each calculation (Bilbo had set this up to test the whole system.)

 ### How the current version works
 short description here and demo in class.